 6. Data quality and security

-We hold personal information in a number of ways, including in electronic databases, email contact lists, and in paper files held in secure premises.
+We hold personal information in a number of ways, including in electronic databases, email contact lists, and paper files held on secure premises.
 We take reasonable steps to:

 Protect the personal information that we hold from misuse, interference and loss and from unauthorised access, modification or disclosure;